Liz Halsey

 Acupuncture is widely recognised and used in supportive cancer care.
-It can work alongside your medical treatments to help manage the side effects that can impact on daily life, promote relaxation and help your body find balance during a challenging time.
+It is not a substitute for medical care, but can work alongside or after cancer treatment to manage side effects, promote wellbeing and help your body find balance during a challenging time.

 Acupuncture in